 6. Use the train to get around quickly

 Our kids are still pretty young, and walking around a giant zoo like Guadalajara Zoo can get pretty tiring.
 One of the benefits of purchasing the packages is that you can ride the train around the zoo.
 This let us go from one end of the zoo to another.
 Another benefit was when our kids got tired, we used the train ride as an opportunity for them to rest their little feet.

-Tip #7: Bring your own snacks to the Guadalajara Zoo
+7. Bring your own snacks for the day

 The food at Guadalajara Zoo is okay, as far as zoo food goes.
 During our visit, we had a lunch of pizza for the kids, and carne asada for the grown-ups.
 But the line was long, as it was a busy day, and we ended up waiting to order for over an hour!

 If you don’t want to wait for food, I suggest bringing your own snacks to the zoo.
 Just be sure to discard of your garbage in the appropriate receptacles.
 Better yet, bring your food in some portable containers.
 That way you can easily store the containers back in your bag after you eat.